bmc0/dsp/README.md

 	Simple crossfeed for headphones.
 Very similar to Linkwitz/Meier/CMoy/bs2b crossfeed.
 * `matrix4 [options ...] [surround_level][/surround_level_rear]`
-	2-to-4 channel (2 front and 2 surround) active matrix upmixer designed primarily for music.
-The intended speaker configuration is fronts at ±30° and surrounds between ±60° and ±120°.
+	Active matrix upmixer designed primarily for music.
+Currently supports 2/2 (two front and two surround) and 2/4 (two front and four surround) layouts.
+	The intended speaker configuration is in accordance with ITU-R BS.775.
+	Surrounds should be ±100° to ±120° (2/2), or ±60° to ±150° (2/4).
+Fronts
+	should be at ±30°.
 The front outputs replace the original input channels and the surround outputs are appended to the end of the channel list.

 	For best results, the surround speakers must be calibrated to match the front speakers in both level and spectral balance. `matrix4` is designed to